 Ocelot (Leopardus pardalis) Subspecies

 Historically up to nine subspecies of Ocelots were recognized:

 - Leopardus pardalis steinbachi

-However the current Felidae taxonomy revision suggests only two subspecies pending further research:
+However the last Felidae taxonomy revision in 2017 suggests only two subspecies, pending further research:

 1. Leopardus pardalis pardalis